-The Center for Soulful Relationships is a healing center dedicated to helping high achievers and change makers make an even greater impact in the world by healing the hurts that hold them back from their full potential.
+The Center for Soulful Relationships is a counseling and consulting center dedicated to helping high achievers and change makers make an even greater impact in the world by healing the hurts that hold them back from their full potential.
 We do this through our skillful integration of healing practices that work.

 We believe even the highest achieving individuals are only achieving a fraction of what they are capable of.
 What holds them back are the hurts they have experienced throughout their lives.
 As a result of these hurts, most of us build walls to keep others out and keep ourselves safe.
 What we don't realize is these walls don't keep us safe; they keep us small, stuck, isolated, and alone.